 And finally, this is it right as the new doors were added about a week ago.
 Doesn’t it look great?!
 Or are we the only ones nerding out about a laundry nook?

 In a lot of ways, it will be similar to our first house’s laundry area, which was also a little nook like this with a big counter for folding and storage up top.
 This time things will be nicely hidden behind actual doors, which feels like an added perk.
-We expect to store a bunch of stuff in upper cabinets or shelves behind this door – sort of like we did here or as you can see in this inspiration picture that Sherry dug up:
+We expect to store a bunch of stuff in upper cabinets or shelves behind this door – sort of like we did here.

 We also added extra insulation to the back wall to help dull any laundry noise for our daughter’s room.
 It’s probably not a foolproof solution, so we may also have to avoid late-night laundry sessions… but that might be a lifestyle goal we should be aiming for regardless.
 Ha!

 We know a laundry closet may be considered to be a “downgrade” from our current laundry room, but it’s a concession that we’re happy to accept as part of this whole downsizing thing.
 There are going to be a lot of perks to this new home and this new location that we didn’t have before, so this is definitely a trade-off that feels just fine for us.